You are sending a link to...

 My Masters Weightlifter Darren Williams had a great quote concerning ego the other day that had me laughing and thinking at the same time.
 He says "I make sure that I keep my ass off my shoulders so I can always be coachable" and he damn sure does he's one of the more coachable athletes I have ever worked with.

-Question: Are you willing to make the sacrifices to achieve your success?
+Question for you: Are you willing to make the sacrifices necessary to achieve your success?